HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

 ## Using AI-assisted keyword extraction on content elements

-1. Fill in at least one text field (rich text, text, or short text) in the **Content** tab of the content item.
+1. Fill in at least one text element (rich text, text, or short text) in the **Content** tab of the content item.

 2. Click the **Show Hidden Fields** button in the toolbar.